lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 sestertii �sestertium, about �8.
 When such numeral adverbs as ducenties aro used, centena millia is to be supplied.

 46. rude donato.
-A gladiator received a ''rudis" (a staff) on his discharge ; rude donatus, **honourably discharged."
+A gladiator received a "rudis" (a staff) on his discharge ; rude donatus, **honourably discharged."

 50. discidissent ; from discindo.